top of page

 A responsible mining model ensures that the financial rewards of extraction do not benefit corporations alone.
 Local communities, host governments, and other stakeholders must receive a just share of the economic benefits.
 This means transparent royalty payments, local hiring, investment in infrastructure, and inclusive value chains that extend prosperity beyond the mine gate.

-Accountability Rocks: Transparency in Action
+Transparency in Action

 Champions of Change: Who’s Leading the Movement?